HughSt/ntd-shiny-points/README.md

 The map shows 3 layers:

 1. **Initial survey points** - The original survey data, colored by prevalence
-2. **Hotspot predictions** - Predictions at all locations (surveyed and unsurveyed) of hotspot class
+2. **Hotspot predictions** - Predictions at all locations (surveyed and unsurveyed) of hotspot class (hotspot or not hotspot).
+By default the app classifies places as hotspots if there is a more than 50% chance it is a hotspot.
+If you wish to be more conservative about classifying a place as a hotspot, you can move the slider titled **Select areas where the probability of being a hotspot is at least** down.
-3. **Recommended survey points** - The locatoins of recommendated sites to conduct further surveys to improve hotspot predicitions.
+3. **Recommended survey points** - The locations of recommendated sites to conduct further surveys to improve hotspot predicitions.

 There are also 2 tables beneath the map showing 'Hotspot predictions' and 'Recommended survey points'.

 Results can be downloaded either as tables or a GoeJSON which can be used in GIS/mapping software.